Phone 1800 444 396

 • date certified

-Have you changed your name or are signing on someone’s behalf?
+Have you changed your name?

-If you have changed your name you will need to provide one of the following suitable linking documents:
+If you have changed your name, you will also need to provide a certified copy of one of the following suitable linking documents:

 • marriage certificate